keithstric/express-auth-boilerplate/README.md

 After the initial process has been executed and you have 3 docker containers running.
 Ensure you can access those containers via a browser or Curl command.
 As you make changes to your application and save your changes, you should see the express-auth-boilerplate container restart the node application.
 Your changes will be available after the restart.

+### Renaming the Orient database

+If you wish to rename the database to something that better suits the project.
+In your file manager, navigate to `./orientdb/databases` and rename the below files and directories:

+* express-auth-boilerplate directory
+* All `express-auth-boilerplate*.wal` files
+* All `express-auth-boilerplat*.wmr` files

+Please be aware that renaming the database will prompt some required and some optional code changes.
+This list may/may not be complete:

+* `./.env`
+    * DB_NAME
+    * WEB_SESS_NAME(?)
+* `./src/config/logger/logger.ts` - Update service name
+* `./src/config/swaggerDoc.ts` - Update title
+* `./src/app.ts` - Update log message for server startup
+* `./docker-compose.yml`
+    * *NOT* express-auth-boilerplate image name
+    * express-auth-server service name
+    * express-auth-server volume names
+* `./Dockerfile` - WORKDIR
+* `./package.json` - name property
+* `./client/src/pages/Home.tsx` - setHeader
+* `./client/src/components/AppContext.tsx` - header

 ### Express Routes

 The following routes are available within this project.